alexk99/the_router/conf_options2.md

 Also it will check that the ARP request has been received from the VIF the matching subscriber is connected to.

+### install_subsc_routes
+A boolean sysctl variable.
+When enabled TheRouter will install a /32 route for each IPoE L2/L3 subscriber's ip address.
+Default value is false (0).

 ## DHCP Relay

 ### enabling DHCP relay